Information that you give to Billhop

 - To prevent anti-money laundering and financing of terrorism (Compliance with legal obligations)

 - To perform customer analysis on an aggregated level (Legitimate interest)

-- To register and set up your account (Performance of contract)
+- To register and set up your account (Legitimate interest)

-Profiling is an automated processing of personal data consisting of the use of personal data to evaluate certain personal aspects relating to a natural person.
-In particular to analyse or predict aspects concerning you as a customer.
-Billhop use profiling in our work to prevent money laundering and financing of terror, by e.g. analyzing and assessing your risk profile and your user behavior.
+Profiling is an automated processing of personal data consisting of the use of personal data to evaluate certain personal aspects relating to a natural person, in particular to analyse or predict aspects concerning you as a customer.
+Billhop use profiling in our work to prevent money laundering and financing of terrorism, by e.g. analysing and assessing your risk profile and your user behaviour.
 Our system automatically signals if you constitute a high-risk customer or if your user behaviour does not match how you previously have used our service, whereby our customer service can get in touch with you in order to control the transactions at hand.
 Profiling used in our business is based on compliance with legal obligations, in accordance with applicable anti-money laundering regulation.

 We are keen to protect your privacy and your interest in having your personal data processed with the utmost care.
 We therefore apply high security standards and take all reasonable measures to ensure that your personal data is processed securely.
 However, please note that it is unfortunately never completely safe to transfer information via internet and mobile networks, even though we do our best to protect your personal data.
 It is therefore important that you act responsibly to ensure that your personal data is protected.
 You are advised to treat your login information to the service as confidential and you are responsible for keeping login information secret by, for example, not disclosing it to anyone else.

 We may transfer to or share your personal data with selected third parties to the extent it is necessary for us to provide our services.
 We will in such instances take all reasonable legal, technical and organisational measures to ensure that your personal data is treated securely and with an adequate level of protection.